-As most of you can guess, we don’t have anyone helping us with the wedding.
-My mother doesn’t care and my dad passed away almost 5 years ago.
-However, I also wouldn’t expect anyone to help us pay since we have been together for almost 7 years, and moved out of our respective homes 6 years ago.
+I don’t expect anyone to help us pay since we have been together for almost 7 years, and moved out of our respective homes 6 years ago.
 The average wedding cost over $25,000, which is a scary number.

 Money, Money, Money